Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Place the almonds in a food processor and pulse until ground to a sand-like consistency, then add the dates and continue to pulse until they are a similar consistency to the almonds.

 - Add the cashew butter, collagen peptides, and cocoa powder and blend until smooth.
 Add 1 tablespoon of water at a time to thin the mixture if needed.

-- Transfer mixture to a large bowl, and add in chocolate chips and salt, and stir to mix well.
+- Transfer mixture to a large bowl, add in the ½ cup of chocolate chips and salt, and stir to mix well.

-- Roll mixture into 1 1/2 inch balls, and place on a parchment lined sheet pan, and refrigerate until firm.
+- Roll mixture into 1 ½ inch balls, and place on a parchment lined sheet pan.